-The course of European history from the Peace of Westphalia to the present.
+The course of European history from the 16th Century to the present.
 Examined will be the political, social, cultural, and economic history of that period, including the Age of Absolutism, the Scientific Revolution, the Enlightenment, the Age of Revolution, the Nineteenth Century "isms", world wars, cold wars, and contemporary history.
 (Spring)

-HIST 221 History of Western Art
+HIST 221 History of Western Art 3 hour